Tropical complexes: Introduction

-The main theorem in this paper relates this intersection product on a tropical complex, defined in terms of restrictions of piecewise linear functions, to the intersection product on an algebraic variety.
-From a regular strictly semistable degeneration over a discrete valuation ring, we construct a tropical complex as the dual complex of the special fiber, together with certain intersection numbers.
-Moreover, we define specialization maps~$\rho$ from divisors and curves on the general fiber of the degeneration to formal sums on the tropical complex.
-One of the themes from this paper and its follow-ups is that in order to relate the tropical complex to the algebraic variety, and even for the specialization map to produce divisors and curves on the tropical complex, we need to make matching assumptions about the degeneration.
-The term \defi{numerically faithful} in the following theorem is one such assumption and it means that all numerical classes of curves and divisors in each irreducible component of the special are represented by linear combinations of strata (see Definition~\ref{def:numerically-faithful} for details). \begin{thm} Suppose that $\X$ is a numerically faithful, regular, strictly semistable degeneration and $\Delta$ its tropical complex.
+The main theorem in this paper relates the intersection product between Cartier divisors and curves outlined above to the intersection product on an algebraic variety.
+To do so, we define specialization maps, denoted~$\rho$, from divisors and curves on the general fiber of a regular strictly semistable degeneration to divisors and curves on the tropical complex of that degeneration.
+In order for the intersection theory on the general fiber to be detectable in the combinatorics of the tropical complex, we need to assume that the degeneration is what we called \defi{numerically faithful}, which means that all numerical classes of curves and divisors in each irreducible component of the special fiber are represented by linear combinations of strata (see Definition~\ref{d:numerically-faithful} for details). \begin{thm} Suppose that $\X$ is a numerically faithful, regular, strictly semistable degeneration and $\Delta$ is its tropical complex.
 If $D$ is a divisor on the generic fiber of~$\X$ and $C$ is a curve, then we have an equality of intersection numbers: $\deg \rho(D) \cdot \rho(C) = \deg D \cdot C$. \end{thm}

+Tropical and piecewise linear methods for computing the intersection theory of a toric variety have a long history~\cites{fulton-sturmfels,payne,katz}.
+Theorem~\ref{t:intersect-intro} partially extends this work from toric varieties and their fans to varieties with a strictly semistable degeneration and their dual complexes.
+These tropical intersection theories in $\RR^n$ depend on its integral affine structure, and, roughly speaking, the additional data of a tropical complex shows how the integral affine structure on one simplex extends to adjacent simplices.